Two-Guys-and-a-Gal/NLP-Project/README.md

      - [x]  Identify any potential data integrity issues
 - [x]  Document findings
 - [x]  Summarize conclusions, provide clear answers, and summarize takeaways
      - [x] Explain plan of action as deduced from work to this point
+- [x]  Create prepare functions within explore.py
+- [x]  Store functions needed to explore the GitHub Repository Corpus in explore.py
+- [x]  Ensure all imports needed to run the explore functions are added to the explore.py document

 #### 5. MODEL & EVALUATE
 Using Jupyter Notebook:
 - [x]  Establish baseline accuracy
 - [x]  Train and fit multiple (3+) models with varying algorithms and/or hyperparameters
 - [x]  Compare evaluation metrics across models
 - [x]  Remove unnecessary features
 - [x]  Evaluate best performing models using validate set
 - [x]  Choose best performing validation model for use on test set
 - [x]  Test final model on out-of-sample testing corpus
 - [x]  Summarize performance
 - [x]  Interpret and document findings
+- [x]  Create prepare functions within model.py
+- [x]  Store functions needed to model the GitHub Repository Corpus in model.py
+- [x]  Ensure all imports needed to run the model functions are added to the model.py document

 #### 6. DELIVERY